 Small group trip

 A delightful trip to discover the wealth of autumn wildflowers of the Peloponnese, Greece.
 Visit this paradise with flowering crocuses, colchicums, narcissus, cyclamen, snowdrops and many more.
 Guided botanical holiday where we expect plenty of sunshine and cultural experiences too!
 From €952 (8 days) ex flights.
-Departure date: To be announced
+We run this trip in Oct-Nov-Dec

 Botanical Holiday Tours -Peloponnese Mountains in Summer